Contribute an Essay for Our Discipline Now 2022, UDA Annual 2021

 ABOUT OUR DISCIPLINE NOW

-The design is not just how we create visuals, objects, or concepts, but significantly, the design is closely related to society, culture, and people.
-We experience the power of design every day: design influences us by sending appropriate messages to us.
-Thus, the design must incorporate marketing, psychology, anthropology, sociology, semiotics, and other disciplines in developing compelling messages.
+Design is not just how we create visuals, objects, or concepts; it is also closely related to society, culture, and people.
+We experience the power of design every day: design influences us by sending appropriate messages.
+Thus, design must incorporate marketing, psychology, anthropology, sociology, semiotics, and other disciplines in developing compelling messages.

 A new generation of design educators and practitioners investigate a new design position in a new direction.
 Hence, UDA’s activities, such as ‘about our discipline now,’ share valuable thoughts with colleagues worldwide.